cepthomas/NProcessing/README.md

 # What It Is
-Coming soon!

-The script syntax is roughly based on that used by [Processing](https://processing.org/), combined with C# language features.
-In fact, a subset of the Processing graphics functions is implemented to support the UI/graphical aspects.
+NProcessing is a partial port of [Processing](https://processing.org/) to the .NET/C# world.
 Simple Processing scripts should port easily and run fine.
+A porting guide is included

 For lots more info see the [Wiki](https://github.com/cepthomas/NProcessing/wiki)

 # Bonus Stuff
 This project contains a bunch of components that are either recycled or created for this.
 Most could be stripped out for subsequent reuse.
 - A theoretically better multimedia timer with improved accuracy for sub 10 msec period.
 - Multiple file change watcher.
 - General purpose embedded C# in memory compiler.
-- Super lightweight unit tester for when NUnit is too much.

 # Third Party
 This application uses these excellent FOSS components: